marmal88/Cars/README.md

 ---

-## 3. Explain the data pre-processing steps
+## 3. Data pre-processing steps

 ### 3.1 Assumptions
 - Images are not flipped and in the correct orientation
 - Bounding boxes provided are all correct with no errors

 ### 3.2 Pre-processing steps
-- As there was a bounding box present for each image
+- As the bounding box data allowed for a closer crop of the target image
 - Created a toggle to allow for training of images either cropped to bounding box or not
   - Generally found that cropping the image allowed for better inference